 The different types of COVID-19 vaccines that have been used in Ireland are:

 - viral vector - AstraZeneca and Janssen

 - protein subunit - Novavax and Vidprevtyn Beta

 Like all medicines, COVID-19 vaccines can cause side effects.
 Most of these are mild to moderate and do not last long.

 Protection from COVID-19

-> Anyone who gets COVID-19 can become seriously ill or have complications.
-Getting vaccinated is the best way to protect yourself and others.
+Anyone who gets COVID-19 can become seriously ill or have complications.

-> You can still get COVID-19 after vaccination.
+You can still get COVID-19 after vaccination.
 But being vaccinated can reduce how serious your symptoms will be.

 Continue to follow public health advice on how to stop the spread of COVID-19.
 For example, washing your hands properly and often.